Marek-Chalabis/Python_projects/README.md

-# Projects done with Python, every project have own README file just click on project name and you will be redirected into that project
+# Projects done with Python
+> Every project have own README file just click on project name and you will be redirected into that project

 ## The list has been divided into 3 categories

 * [Big](#Big)
 * [Medium](#Medium)
 * [Small](#Small)

 ###### keep in mind that is my subjective opinion, and size of project is compared to others

 ### Big